sous-chefs/nginx/CONTRIBUTING.md

 other platforms supported by the cookbook.
 For example if your changes are for Debian, make sure that they do not break on CentOS.

-Please do not modify the version number in the metadata.rb, Opscode will select the appropriate version based on the release cycle information above.
+Please do not modify the version number in the metadata.rb, Chef will select the appropriate version based on the release cycle information above.

 Please do not update the CHANGELOG.md for a new version.
 Not all changes to a cookbook may be merged and released in the same versions.
-Opscode will update the CHANGELOG.md when releasing a new version of the cookbook.
+Chef Software will update the CHANGELOG.md when releasing a new version of the cookbook.